PostHog/template-typescript/README.md

 ## Get on with it

 1. Update fields `name`, `description`, `keywords`, `respository`, `bugs` and `homepage` in `package.json`.
-2. Run `yarn` to install dependencies.
+2. Make sure tha you have Yarn installed and run `yarn` to install dependencies.
    Note: file `yarn.lock` will be created.
 Commit this.
 3. Write your package, starting with `src/index.ts`!